California Injunction Bond

 Qualifying and the Premium

 For any California plaintiff injunction bond, up to and including a $25,000 surety requirement, our agency offers this bond immediately, and without a credit inquiry.
-The premium will be 2% of the amount required, with a minimum of $100, whichever amount is greater.

 To facilitate obtaining your injunction bond, regardless of the amount required, we’ll need all of the following when you call us: